 Olhão is often called the “cidade cubista” due to the cube-shaped houses in the Bairro dos Pescadores (fishermen’s district), adorned with typical Portuguese azulejos (tiles).
-To enrich the picturesque scenery of the city centre, the Caminho das Lendas (path of the tales) has been created: interesting graffiti, modern art installations and statues are on display in five different squares, arranged in a walking route – a great way to learn more about Olhão’s culture and traditions.
+To enrich the picturesque scenery of the city center, the Caminho das Lendas (path of the tales) has been created: interesting graffiti, modern art installations, and statues are on display in five different squares, arranged in a walking route – a great way to learn more about Olhão’s culture and traditions.

 In a sea of white houses, typical of the region, two mighty red buildings stand out on the waterfront: the twin pavilions of the Mercado (market), built in 1912.
-All sorts of goods are for sale here – meat, poultry, fruits and nuts, baked goods and especially fish, freshly caught every morning, then delivered to the myriad of restaurants in the city.
+All sorts of goods are for sale here – meat, poultry, fruits and nuts, baked goods, and especially fish, freshly caught every morning, then delivered to the myriad of restaurants in the city.

 The Igreja de Nossa Senhora do Rosário (XVII century) is the main church in Olhão: the interiors boast beautiful frescos and altarpieces, while at the back sits the Capela do Senhor dos Aflitos (chapel), where the fishermen’s wives would pray for the safety of their husbands at sea, also a leitmotif of the famous Fado music.

 Cultural highlights of this southern city are the local museum and the monument to the Heroes of the Restoration, as well as the events organized by local associations like Re-Creativa República 14: its XIX century building is used for concerts, pop-up markets, exhibitions, and as a relaxed hub perfect for enjoying drinks and tasty petiscos (small plates, snacks).